baconjs/baconjs.github.io/content/tutorials/3_Wrapping_Things_In_Bacon.md

 ## Wrapping Things in Bacon

-I've got a lot of question along the lines of "can I integrate Bacon with X".
+I've got a lot of questions along the lines of "can I integrate Bacon with X".
 And the answer is, of course, Yes You Can.
 Assuming X is something with a Javascript API that is.
 In fact, for many values of X, there are ready-made solutions.

 - JQuery events is supported out-of-the box
 - With [Bacon.JQuery](https://github.com/baconjs/bacon.jquery), you get more, including AJAX, two-way bindings